 Why is Led Zeppelin more popular than The Who?

 Led Zeppelin and The Who are two of the most popular British rock groups of all time.
-While Led Zeppelin is primarily known as a centerpiece of hard rock, The Who was the first to introduce the concept of the idea of the rock opera with their concept album Tommy.
+While Led Zeppelin is primarily known as a centrepiece of hard rock, The Who was the first to introduce the concept of the rock opera with their concept album Tommy.
 It is estimated that Led Zeppelin has sold over 300 million albums worldwide, while The Who has sold over 100 million.